awaescher/llmaid/README.md

 # Large Language Maid

+Throw files against LLMs.

 llmaid is a command-line tool designed to automate the process of AI supported file changes using large language models.
 It reads source code files, sends them to Ollama, LM Studio, or any OpenAI-compatible API, and writes back the models answers.
 The tool is highly configurable and supports every kind of text-based input file.

+> But there is GitHub Copilot, Cursor, Claude Code, OpenCode and so many more.
+Isn't llmaid outdated?

+Yes.
+But it serves a slightly different use-case.
+These partly autonomous agents are amazing and make sense.
+But they cannot be used to fix typos or add documentation in every single code file of a repository.
+These tools work in a different way and need to minimize their context while navigating through your codebase. llmaid is different: Every file is a new conversation.
+While there is no autonomous intelligence, it can review or edit every file in total based on your instructions.
+This is handy to find things in your codebase you could not search with RegEx, for example.
+The feature of writing the LLM response back also enables batch-processing of every single file in the codebase, like "fix all typos".

 > [!NOTE]
 > 1. Paid services such as ChatGPT can cause high API costs if they are used with many files.
 Double check your jobs.